 Food and Water

 Rustic chefs and cooks prepare meals and are trained to make necessary adjustments for specific dietary needs and allergies.
 Some meals will take place at trusted local restaurants.
 All water is bottled or purified.

-Our Program Staffing Team also spends four months vetting applicants to identify the most talented and passionate Program Leaders.
+Our Program Staffing Team also conducts a four-month vetting process for applicants to identify the most talented and passionate Program Leaders.

 Vendors and Partners

 Rustic audits all external vendors and partners regularly to assess whether they’re reputable and safe.
 We review business infrastructure, hiring and training processes, and emergency management systems.
 All accommodation, transportation, and activity vendors and partners meet Rustic’s safety standards.